 Instructions

-- Add the toppings: Evenly layer the brie with ¼ cup fig jam, then top with the rosemary pecan butter.
+- Add the toppings: Evenly layer the brie with ¼ cup fig jam, then top with the rosemary walnut butter.
+Sprinkle with flaky salt.

 Notes

-- Storage & Reheating: Leftover baked brie will last up to 3 days in the refrigerator in an airtight container.
-To reheat leftovers, wrap the pastry in aluminum foil and reheat for 5 to 10 minutes at 350°F/177°C until warmed through.
+Leftovers: Leftover baked brie will last up to 3 days in the refrigerator in an airtight container.
+Reheat leftovers in a baking dish for 5 - 10 minutes at 350°F/177°C until warmed through.

 Nutrition